Andre-lab/coronoscopy/README.md

 ---------
 > Q10: Why do we observe outbreak of coronaviruses in XXI century?

 > A10: In our modern societies, it could seem counterintuitive that we are still sensible to pandemic outbreak.
-However, despite the tremendous progress in medicine and in control measures numerous diseases are emerging and spreading with an increase efficiency.
+However, despite the tremendous progress in medicine and in control measures numerous diseases are emerging and spreading with an increased efficiency.
 Nowadays, outbreaks are more and more frequent and seems to emerge from hot spot of biodiversity at risk.
 Numerous studies show that, despite biodiversity being a source of pathogens, it is its decrease that cause a dramatic increase in such epidemics.
 Outbreak are then becoming pandemic thanks to widespread trade and increased contact between populations.
 (https://www.ncbi.nlm.nih.gov/pubmed/20567988) (https://www.visualcapitalist.com/history-of-pandemics-deadliest/) (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0090032) (https://www.nature.com/articles/s41559-019-1060-6)
 ---------